 - Apps.
 The manual VPN setup may be difficult or not even working in China, so make sure your future provider has some killer apps on its list.

 - The number of simultaneous connections.
-The best thing that you can do when you have a VPN subscription is to exploit it in all ways possible and use it from all of your devices.
+The best thing you can do when you have a VPN subscription is to exploit it in all possible ways and use it from all of your devices.
 This is why the number of simultaneous connections is important.
 So, the more connections, the better.

 The best VPN for China in 2020